-The U.S. Army Airborne School at Fort Benning, Georgia is where U.S. military members of all branches go to become military parachutists.
+The U.S. Army Airborne School at Fort Moore, Georgia is where U.S. military members of all branches go to become military parachutists.
 The school is three weeks of intense physical drills, training on towers, and of course, "jumping out of a perfectly good airplane" five times to earn the coveted silver parachute badge (also known as "jump wings").

-Here are 10 things Airborne students will encounter when going through Jump School:
+Here are 10 things Airborne students will encounter when going through Jump School

 1. Black Hats